Abdullah-chattha/PrimeGenerator-/README.md

 # PrimeGenerator-

-Generates prime numbers from a specified starting point
+Generates prime numbers from a specified starting point (simple example of oo)